 This week my oldest daughter Nell and I were on our own.
-My wife and youngest daughter were heading to Salt Lake City before heading up to Wyoming for a wedding.
-Nell and I dined out a couple of times but she said she wanted to make some Greek style turkey burgers with fresh corn and caprese salad.
+Before heading to Wyoming for a wedding, my wife and youngest daughter were heading to Salt Lake City.
+Nell and I dined out a couple of times, but she said she wanted to make some Greek-style turkey burgers with fresh corn and Caprese salad.

 Oh yeah, she wanted tzatziki sauce to serve with turkey burgers.
-She must of been looking through a cooking magazine for this menu.
+She must have been looking through a cooking magazine for this menu.

-Tzatziki sauce is Greek style yogurt sauce made with cucumber, garlic, mint leaves and a few other ingredients depending on who's make it.
+Tzatziki sauce is a Greek-style yogurt sauce made with cucumber, garlic, mint leaves, and a few other ingredients, depending on who makes it.

-Sounded like a great summer meal so I went to Whole Foods to pick up some ingredients.
+It sounded like a great summer meal, so I went to Whole Foods to pick up some ingredients.
 Thinking about what would be good in a turkey burger, I picked up some ground turkey and feta cheese.
-Although I've prepared tzatziki sauce for lamb burgers in the past, I decided to pick up a commercial product to save a few steps.
+Although I've previously prepared tzatziki sauce for lamb burgers, I picked up a commercial product to save a few steps.

-I already had garlic and shallot at home plus a flower bed full of mint, I was ready to make my own Greek style turkey burgers.
-I'm sure there are lot's of other ingredients you can add to your turkey burgers to make them more Greek style and I would love to hear your ideas in the comment section below.
+I already had garlic and shallot at home, plus a flower bed full of mint; I was ready to make my own Greek-style turkey burgers.
+I'm sure you can add many other ingredients to your turkey burgers to make them more Greek style and I would love to hear your ideas in the comment section below.

-While at Whole Foods, I noticed they sold both light meat and dark meat ground turkey.
-I opted for the light meat ground turkey thinking my daughter would prefer it, but next time I'll give the dark meat a go.
+While at Whole Foods, I noticed they sold light and dark meat ground turkey.
+I opted for the light-meat ground turkey, thinking my daughter would prefer it, but I'll give the dark meat a go next time.

 Because I like dark meat turkey more and think it is more moist and flavorful than white meat turkey.
 On Thanksgiving, there is always a rush for the leg and thigh meat I de-bone and stuff.
 No matter how perfectly you roast a turkey, the white meat always seems a little drier than the dark thigh meat.

 Now imagine grilling ground white turkey over a very hot grill.
-You have to be extremely careful not to over cook it or you'll end up with a hockey puck.
+You must be extremely careful not to overcook it, or you'll end up with a hockey puck.
 Hint - don't walk away from the grill!

 Corn on the Cob

-Fresh Corn is just starting to get real good here in the Philadelphia region.
-I don't think it's coming in from New Jersey yet, the best corn ever, but it is still very good.
+Fresh Corn is starting to get really good here in the Philadelphia region.
+I don't think it's coming in from New Jersey yet; the best corn ever, but it is still very good.